npmcdn-to-unpkg-bot/react-redux-simple-starter/README.md

 | [ESLint](http://eslint.org/) | Linting |

 ## Application Structure
-The aim is to mostly group functionality by feature rather than file type.
-We call new features modules and keep them in the modules folder.
+The aim is to mostly group functionality by feature rather than by file type.
+All new features are grouped together in the modules folder.
 ```
 .
 ├── bin                       # Start scripts